Skip to main content

 A complete walkthrough of the insurance claims process from filing your first notice of loss through settlement or dispute resolution.

-The Release Trap: What You
+The Release Trap: What You Sign When the Check Arrives

-The White Waiver: When Your Insurance Company Asks You to Keep Settlement Talks Secret
+The White Waiver: Confidential Settlement Talks

 The Xactimate User Manual: What It Is, Why It Matters, and How to Use It